For a Good Time, Call...

 For a Good Time, Call... is a 2012 American comedy film directed by Jamie Travis.
-It stars Ari Graynor, Lauren Miller Rogen, Justin Long, Sugar Lyn Beard, Mimi Rogers, Nia Vardalos, Mark Webber, and James Wolk.
-The film premiered at the Sundance Film Festival in January, 2012 where it secured a worldwide distribution deal with Focus Features.
+It stars Ari Graynor, Lauren Anne Miller, Mark Webber, and Justin Long, with Sugar Lyn Beard, Mimi Rogers, Nia Vardalos, and James Wolk in supporting roles.
+The film premiered at the Sundance Film Festival on January 26, 2012, where it secured a worldwide distribution deal with Focus Features.
 It was released theatrically in the United States on August 31, 2012.

 Plot

-After Lauren is dumped by her boyfriend, she can't afford a place of her own.
-Her friend Jesse tells her of a beautiful apartment by Gramercy Park, not including the fact that his friend Katie lives there.
-The women had a bad experience together back in college.
+After Lauren is dumped by her boyfriend Charlie, she is unable to afford a place of her own.
+Her friend Jesse tells her of a beautiful apartment overlooking Gramercy Park, not mentioning his other friend Katie lives there.
+During their freshman year of college 10 years earlier, while Lauren was reluctantly driving an inebriated Katie home from a frat party, Katie accidentally spilled her own urine onto Lauren from an empty cup, prompting Lauren to throw Katie out of the car.
 Despite their clear disdain for each other, they move in together for lack of better options.

 One night, Lauren hears strange noises from Katie's room.
-Believing she is being attacked, she opens the door to see Katie is saying sexually explicit things on the phone.
-Katie explains she works as a phone sex operator, as her writing does not earn her enough money to live in New York.
+Believing she is being attacked, she opens the door to find Katie having a sexually explicit conversation on the phone.
+Katie explains she works as a phone sex operator, as her writing does not earn her enough money to live in New York City.
 Lauren is disgusted, but makes some suggestions how to make more money.